![]() |

 Approaching

-Boardman exit construction area with left lane closed and new exit sign
+Boardman exit construction area with left lane closed and new exit sign seen in the distance.

 A